-The FCC has indicated that it may apply to the International Telecommunications Union ("ITU"), which allocates spectrum worldwide, for the allocation to the United States of additional orbital locations from which DBS service could be provided to the entire continental United States.
-Further, Canada, Mexico and other countries hold the rights to DBS orbital slots which are capable of providing service to the continental United States.
-If the FCC moves forward with this initiative, or if other countries authorize DBS providers to utilize their orbital slots to serve the continental United States and the ECC authorizes such service to be received in the continental United States (which is likely to occur), additional competition could be created, and EchoStar's frequencies could become less valuable.
-TelQuest, Inc., a joint venture including NYNEX and Bell Atlantic ("TelQuest"), has applied to the FCC for authority to provide DBS service to the United States from a Canadian DBS orbital location at 91 DEG.
+The FCC has indicated that it intends to apply to the International Telecommunication Union ("ITU"), which allocates spectrum worldwide, for the allocation to the United States of additional orbital locations from which DBS service could be provided to the entire continental United States.
+Further, Canada, Mexico and other countries hold the rights to DBS orbital slots which are capable of providing service to the United States.
+If the FCC moves forward with this initiative, or if other countries authorize DBS providers to utilize their orbital slots to serve the United States and the FCC authorizes such service to be received in the United States (which is likely to occur), additional competition could be created, and EchoStar's frequencies could become less valuable.
+TeleQuest, Inc., a joint venture including NYNEX and Bell Atlantic has applied to the FCC for authority to provide DBS service to the United States from a Canadian DBS orbital location at 91DEG.
 WL.
-A TCI subsidiary, Western TeleCommunications, Inc. ("WTCI"), has made a similar application to the FCC to provide DBS service to the United States from the Canadian 82 DEG.
+TCI has made a similar application to the FCC to provide DBS service to the United States from the Canadian 82DEG.
 WL orbital location.
-Telesat Canada ("Telesat") has received conditional approval in principal from the Canadian Ministry of Industry to use these two Canadian orbital slots in the manner proposed by TelQuest and WTCI.
+It is expected that Telesat Canada ("Telesat") will be assigned these two Canadian orbital slots.
 Both locations are capable of providing DBS service to the entire continental United States.
-Tempo has completed construction of two DBS satellites which WTCI proposes to use to provide DBS service to the United States from the 82 DEG.
+TCI has completed construction of two DBS satellites which it intends to use to provide DBS service to the United States from the 82DEG.
 WL orbital slot.
-One of the satellites is expected to be launched in December 1996 and the other is expected to be launched early next year.
-The FCC dismissed the WTCI and TelQuest applications without prejudice.
-The FCC ruled that the applications were premature because the Canadian regulatory authorities have not yet assigned Telesat the orbital locations from which WTCI and TelQuest have requested the right to broadcast.
-The FCC stated that WTCI and TelQuest could refile if and when the Canadian regulatory authorities give clear direction that the 82 DEG.
-WL and 91 DEG.
-WL orbital locations will be allocated to Telesat for use in the WTCI and TelQuest ventures.
-The FCC noted that the Executive Branch, including the Office of the United States Trade Representative and the United States Department of Justice, raised concerns which any renewal application would need to address.
-WTCI and TelQuest both asked that the FCC reconsider its decision to dismiss their applications.
-The FCC has now declined the request for reconsideration.
+One of the satellites is expected to be launched in November 1996 and the other is expected to be launched early next year.
+The FCC dismissed the TCI and TeleQuest applications without prejudice.
+The FCC ruled that the applications were premature because the Canadian regulatory authorities have not yet assigned Telesat the orbital locations from which TCI and TeleQuest have requested the right to broadcast.
+The FCC stated that TCI and TeleQuest could refile if and when the Canadian regulatory authorities give clear direction that the 82DEG.
+WL and 91DEG.
+WL orbital locations will be allocated to Telesat for use in the TCI and TeleQuest ventures.
+The FCC noted that the Executive Branch, including the Office of the United States Trade Representative and the United States Department of Justice, have raised concerns which any renewal application would need to address.
+TCI and TeleQuest have both asked that the FCC reconsider its decision to dismiss their applications.
+The FCC has not yet ruled on the request for reconsideration.
 TCI has also indicated that it may have an opportunity to launch into a Mexican orbital location.
-TCI recently confirmed its intention to launch a DBS satellite into the 119 DEG.
+In the event that neither of those business plans are viable, TCI has indicated it will launch a DBS into the 119DEG.
 WL orbital location assigned to Tempo.
-As a result of the FCC's recent decision to decline to further extend the STA at 119 DEG.
-WL for EchoStar I, EchoStar cannot provide as many channels as some of its competitors without launching additional satellites at other orbital locations and is at a competitive disadvantage because the DISH Network is limited to a 21 frequency service at 119 DEG.
-WL.
-See "EchoStar Communications Corporation -- Business - -- Competition -- DBS Industry --Other DBS Operators."
+If TCI does launch a DBS into the 119DEG.
+WL orbital location, then the applicable STA granted by the FCC to EchoStar would expire.
+See "EchoStar Communications Corporation -- Business -- Competition -- DBS Industry -- Other DBS Operators."